Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms

-The construction in this case is very similar to that of Illustrative Example~1.
-The seller commits to $2\log_2H$ rather than $\log_2H$ bits (each bit of each of the two prices) using precisely the same scheme.
-After the buyer discloses her values $v_1,v_2$, if any item is sold then the seller reveals its price (along with the random values used to create the commitments), and for any item $i$ not sold, the seller has to prove that $s^i$ is weakly greater than some commonly known value: either that $s^i\ge v_i+1$ if the other item is not sold, or that $s^i\ge s^j-v_j+v_i$ if the other item $j$ is sold.
-This is done using the same interactive procedure as in Illustrative Example 1.
-The full details of our construction for Illustrative Example 2, along with proof that this construction satisfies all of the properties of our main result from \cref{subsub:main}, are once again given in \cref{app:examples}.
+The construction in this case is very similar to that of Illustrative Example~1: The seller commits to $2\log_2H$ bits (each bit of each of the two prices) using the same scheme.
+After the buyer discloses her values $v_1,v_2$, if any item is sold then the seller reveals its price (along with the random values used to create the commitments to it), and for any item $i$ not sold, the seller proves that $s^i$ is weakly greater than some commonly known value: either that $s^i\ge v_i+1$ if the other item is not sold, or that $s^i\ge s^j-v_j+v_i$ if the other item $j$ is sold.
+This is done using the same method as in Illustrative Example 1.